 - Where possible, buy petrol from larger, busier service stations, as they are most likely to have fresh fuel.

 - Contact your local council to dispose of old or dirty petrol, as they often have days when you can drop off old/dirty fuel, paints, thinners, used batteries etc to the local rubbish tip or recycling station.

 If you have any questions or feedback, leave them in the comments below!

 Inverter Generator Operation

 Running in period: The first maintenance we should do with any iTechworld inverter generator is to take the time to run it in.
 The same way you would with a car.
 To start the generator for the first time it is best to use the pull rope.
 There is a choke lever for the pull rope inside the Oil/ Service/ Air Filter access panel.
 Once it has started with the pull rope let the inverter generator run for 30 minutes.
 You can now use the key/remote start function for starting your inverter generator.
 Do not exceed 75% of the continuous rated output in Watts for the first 20 hours.
-After 20 hours, change the spark plug and oil.
+After 20 hours, do the first service as mentioned in the maintenance schedule.
 You can now fully load the inverter generator.

 1. What grade of fuel should I use?